Soft-Contact/resto/specs/resto_json_api.md

   }
 }
 ```
-<a name="listcampaigns"></a>
+<a name="listCampaigns"></a>
 ### listCampaigns

 For listing campaigns available to the given API Key by given from-to time filter:
-* if no parameters are given, all campaigns available to the API key are listed;
+* (1) if no parameters are given, all campaigns available to the API key are listed;
-* if both parameters are set and equals then campaigns active for that provided time are returned;
+* (2) if both parameters are set and equals then campaigns active for that provided time are returned;
-* if providing only from time filter then campaigns active after given time (or equal) are returned;
+* (3) if providing only from time filter then campaigns active after given time (or equal) are returned;
-* if providing only until time filter then campaigns active before given time (or equal) are returned.
+* (4) if providing only until time filter then campaigns active before given time (or equal) are returned;
+* (5) otherwise active campaigns for given from-to time are returned.

 If several Restolution clients share the same API Key, campaigns from all clients will be listed.
 See also [Campaign](#campaign).